restatedev/documentation/docs/services/deployment/kubernetes.md

 # Kubernetes

-Service endpoints can be deployed like any gRPC service; a Deployment of more than one replica is generally appropriate.
-However, like gRPC services, they must be appropriately load balanced at L7 if you want multiple service endpoint pods.
+Service deployments can be deployed like any gRPC service; a Deployment of more than one replica is generally appropriate.
+However, like gRPC services, they must be appropriately load balanced at L7 if you want multiple service deployment pods.
 Native Kubernetes
 ClusterIP load balancing will lead to the Restate binary sending all requests to a single pod, as HTTP2 connections are aggressively reused.
 This is fine for local testing, but in production an approach must be found.
 If your infrastructure already has an approach for L7 load balancing gRPC services, you can use the same approach here.